ObsidianCoreCoin/Obsidiancoin/doc/build-osx.md

 **Note**: You only need Berkeley DB if the wallet is enabled (see [*Disable-wallet mode*](/doc/build-osx.md#disable-wallet-mode)).

-Build Obsidian Core
+Build Obsidian Network
 ------------------------

-1. Clone the Obsidian Core source code:
+1. Clone the Obsidian Network source code:

         git clone https://github.com/ObsidianCoreCoin/obsidiancoin
         cd obsidian

-2. Build Obsidian Core:
+2. Build Obsidian Network:

-    Configure and build the headless Obsidian Core binaries as well as the GUI (if Qt is found).
+    Configure and build the headless Obsidian Network binaries as well as the GUI (if Qt is found).

     You can disable the GUI build by passing `--without-gui` to configure.